 7-27-17 Nelson County TImes.
 Letter to the Editor by Jim Bolton: Real estate values and the ACP.
 “Despite what Dominion has consistently maintained, a recent survey of local real estate agents serving the Wintergreen market has revealed that property values have fallen by a factor of 10 percent or more over a 16-month period following the announcement that the route of the Atlantic Coast Pipeline would directly impact the resort community.
 In some individual cases the decline has reportedly been even steeper.
+The best estate agents, like Reali for instance, can get your as much money as possible for your property but there is nothing they can do about something like this.
+That means that the values of those properties are unlikely to rise any time soon.
 Meanwhile, property values of other areas in Virginia far enough away to remain unaffected by the project have risen as much as 5.4 percent over the same period.
 It has even been recently reported that agents in other areas of the Commonwealth have begun to steer clients away from Nelson County as a whole – perhaps not surprising as buyers who might be interested in purchasing property in a scenic, pristine and safe rural community on which to vacation, retire, or settle and raise a family, might well shy away from pipeline-affected areas.”
 Whilst not stated in the letter, the same argument can be made for those who would also buy property in the region for rental investment purposes, as their cap rate will be affected by such fall in value.
 The Roofstock guide on cap rate explains how this would work in a general sense, and can be used to gain better understanding of this situation.
 The letter goes on to discuss the significant loss to the county in tax revenues from drops in real estate values, with Dominion;s estimated revenue to the county falling short of the tax revenue lost.